-After that the solitary evenings, the silent nights all melted in the melody of Begum’s voice.
-I first met Begum through the family heritage of old cassettes which fell in my custody just before they were obliterated by the onset of digital regime.
+After that the solitary evenings, and the silent nights all melted in the melody of Begum’s voice.
+I first met Begum through the family heritage of old cassettes which fell in my custody just before they were obliterated by the onset of the digital regime.
 In the first part of the cassette, Gulzar introduces the icon and then the flame of her voice burns in many hues but never flickers.
 She sang her characteristic ghazal, Behzad Lakhnavi’s Deewaana Banaana Hai To.

 This was the ghazal that took her to insurmountable heights.
 It is said that her mother took a teen Akhtari Bai to a peer who put his finger on the ghazal and asked her to sing it in her next recording.
-This was the ghazal that Pandit Jasraj heard on a gramophone as a six year old and decided to become a singer.
+This was the ghazal that Pandit Jasraj heard on a gramophone as a six-year-old and decided to become a singer.

 My relationship with Begum Akhtar deepened when I read about her in The Ghat of the Only World, a tribute to Agha Shahid Ali by Amitav Ghosh.
 The depth of her voice also helped me in understanding the art of ghazal.
-Probably it was her who inspired Agha Shahid Ali to take the ghazal form of poetry to English.
+Probably it was she who inspired Agha Shahid Ali to take the ghazal form of poetry to English.

-That encounter with Urdu ghazal and Begum Akhtar remains a sacred memory and there was no going back.
+That encounter with the Urdu ghazal and Begum Akhtar remains a sacred memory and there was no going back.
 At the age of fifteen, I wanted to veil myself in her voice to understand heartbreak.
-The notes of Mir, Ghalib, Faiz, Shakil Badayuni, Kaifi Azmi painted my room when I came to college.
+The notes of Mir, Ghalib, Faiz, Shakil Badayuni, and Kaifi Azmi painted my room when I came to college.
 In the solitariness of the strange world, Akhtari Bai’s voice kept me company.
 Like Begum, loneliness and her voice became my constant musafirs.